spaceship-prompt/spaceship-prompt/docs/sections/elixir.md

 ## Setting the default Elixir version

 If you want to avoid showing the Elixir section for a specific Elixir version (for example system installed version), use the `SPACESHIP_ELIXIR_DEFAULT_VERSION` environment variable.
-The section will not be displayed if the runtime Elixir version is equal to the one specified in the variable.
+The section will be hidden if the current version of the Elixir is equal to the one specified in the variable.

 ```zsh title=".zshrc"
 SPACESHIP_ELIXIR_DEFAULT_VERSION="1.13.4"